prernamahabare/TopNews/README.md

-**TopNews**
----
+# TopNews
-This is a news website which fetch different category of news.
+This is React Js based application which can  fetch different category of news.